[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 A figure rises into full view, and then more appear: a dozen or so armed men, who have been seated or crouched among the skimmers.
 "Yes," says Thergerer, "our friend Threm Banu has summoned a force to, er, checkmate us here.
 Including, if I mistake not... yes, that's Blos Nogar, all right."
 To me the omzyr explains, "One of the best sponndarou among the Glomb's henchmen."

 The redoubtable Blos Nogar... what can I do but take a stance and ludicrously hope for the best?
 A peculiar "surfing" sensation takes hold of me.
 Time itself alters its rate.
-It meanders like a sine wave while the laser-blades waggle and threaten - and then those bars of brilliance smite together with a hoarse, crunchy buzz.
-I parry with a twist of mine, disengage, and clash again and slide and whirl to disengage yet again.
-Third attempt: taking advantage of a trough in that dreamy subjective time-rate I dodge past the guard of Blas Nogar and spit him on my blade.
+It meanders like a sine wave while the laser-blades waggle and threaten.
+Then those bars of brilliance smite together with a hoarse, crunchy buzz, I parry with a twist of mine, disengage, and clash again and slide and whirl to disengage yet again; after which on a third attempt, taking advantage of a trough in that dreamy subjective time-rate, I dodge past the guard of Blas Nogar and spit him on my blade.

-Like one who hops onto a bus, I grab a passing analogy.
+I hop onto a passing analogy.
 You don't need to balance the moral budget.
-Supply-side economics: supply-side morality: the end, the future gain, may justify the present means, if those means allow you to borrow enough -
+Supply-side economics: supply-side morality: the end, the future gain, may justify the present means.
+If, that is, those means allow you to borrow enough -

 I become aware that the fighting has ceased.
 Three of the enemy are dead.
 Five, it seems, were wounded or disarmed and have fled.
 Of my little group, Ardain lies still, but the rest of us are alive and triumphant.
 I ask, "What do we do with our fallen one?"

 "I'll take him to his home," says a lad.
 That leaves us numbering six.